RainEggplant/Replace-Gravatar-By-QQ-Avatar/README.md

 # Replace-Gravatar-By-QQ-Avatar
-Replace the Gravatar by QQ avatar for those who do not have a Gravatar, and cache all the avatars.
+Replace the Gravatar by QQ avatar (if the author uses QQ mail) for those who do not have a Gravatar, and cache all the avatars.

 ### Usage
 Add the content between "&lt;?php" and "?&gt;" of avatar_wget.php to "functions.php" of your theme.